angelagoh/7515QCA-Assessment2/index.md

 Granules are driven by gravity and topography forming an analogue particle system.
 A moving slanted plane and a grid of motorized stamps control the elements to form infinite variations of behaviors and patterns.

 ## Other research ##
+*Provide a link, reference, or whatever is required for somebody else to find the resource.
+Then provide a few comments about what you have drawn from the resource.*
 * Plot analog pin Pressure-sensitive sensor: https://makecode.microbit.org/v0/60057-74487-03066-61710
 * How to use force sensing resistor: https://www.youtube.com/watch?v=rTO3U-0Njtw&t=270s
 * Using a Flex Sensor in makecode: https://www.youtube.com/watch?v=GOLHUK9Em-s
 * Stepper Motor vs Servo Motor: https://www.amci.com/industrial-automation-resources/plc-automation-tutorials/stepper-vs-servo/
 * Connecting stepper motor to microbit: https://www.youtube.com/watch?v=-WoPW_m19-Y

 Alternate research (Fall-back measures):
 * Capacitive Touch Sensor: https://makecode.microbit.org/v1/13636-57179-46619-84909
 * IR proximity sensor: https://www.youtube.com/watch?v=qEMtCKfZOHw
 * Temperature Sensor and how to connect it to a microbit: https://www.elecfreaks.com/store/blog/post/microbit-experiment-07temperature-sensor-elecfreaks-mirco-bit-starter-kit-course.html

-### *Brief resource name/description* ###

-*Provide a link, reference, or whatever is required for somebody else to find the resource.
-Then provide a few comments about what you have drawn from the resource.*

 ## Conceptual progress ##
+### Area of interest ###
+Visual and/or auditorial interaction with recorded biometric data.

 ### Design intent ###
-*Include your design intent here.
-It should be about a 10 word phrase/sentence.*
+A representation of distress and stress through recorded biofeedback.

-### Design concept 1 ###
+### Design concept 1: Emotional Cube ###
-*Outline three design concepts, each developed to a point where you anticipate it would be feasible to complete by the end of the course.
-Each should have a summary of the idea, a rough sketch of what it might be like, and any other notes you created while exploring the idea.*

-*Put the first two design concepts in the sections "Design concept 1" and "Design concept 2".
-Then put the third, with more development in the section "Final design concept".*
+An LED cube with heart rate sensors on wristbands.
+This is an LED cube that vibrate, buzzes and flashes colour when there is a change to the heart rate of the user.
+The purpose of this emotional cube is to indicate a change in heart rate, signifying the possibility of distress.
+This could be used in a situation where the user have problem communicating their feelings – for example, pets, babies etc. This however, would require some research to be conducted.
+Standard, average heart rate should be determined and programmed accordingly.

+INSERT SKETCH:
+OTHER NOTES:

-### Design concept 2 ###
+### Design concept 2: Tension Wristband ###
-*Put details here.*
+DESCRIPTION:
+INSERT SKETCH:
+OTHER NOTES:

-### Final design concept ###
+### Final design concept: Philocaly *(Working Title)*  ###
 *This more fully developed concept should include consideration of the interaction scheme, technical functionality, fabrication approach, materials to be used, and aesthetic.*
+_Initial concept:_ A heart rate controlled drawing machine that translate the heart rate by plotting pen to paper.
+The purpose of this design concept is to capture and artistic representation of stress and distress.

+After some research, it might be too hard for me to use heart rate/pulse as the chosen biofeedback.
+The parts required to make this concept work requires Arduino and would require some time to learn (personally).
+I have decided that it might be better to come up with an alternative rather than learning a whole new program.

+_Current concept:_ Using pressure to control the drawing machine.
+Fulfils the same purpose but have more flexibility when it comes to prototyping.
+The current design concept utilises a stress ball to trigger the mechanics of the drawing machine.
+When held and squeezed, the data collected will trigger the motor to start drawing until the stress ball is let go.

 ### Interaction flowchart ###
 *Draw a draft flowchart of what you anticipate the interaction process in your project to be.
 Make sure you think about all the stages of interaction step-by-step.
 Also make sure that you consider actions a user might take that aren't what you intend in an ideal use case.
 Insert an image of it below.
 It might just be a photo of a hand-drawn sketch, not a carefully drawn digital diagram.
 It just needs to be legible.*